Everything you need to know about Microsoft Power BI

 4. Robotic security

 As with all other Microsoft products, Power BI is very safe to use.
-As it is built on Azure which is a cloud computing infrastructure and platform by Microsoft.
-Power BI service uses Azure Active Directory (AAD) for authentication of users.
+As it is built on Azure, which is a cloud computing infrastructure and platform by Microsoft.
+Power BI service uses Azure Active Directory (AAD) for the authentication of users.

 5. Easy to use

-Thus, all-in-all Power BI is a great tool when you need to drive outcome for your business based on your data with less efforts.
+Thus, all-in-all Power BI is a great tool when you need to drive outcome for your business based on your data with less effort.

 I hope you enjoy reading the post.